ajdgithub/myportfolio/README.md

 # myportfolio
-This is my progessional portfolio
+This is my professional portfolio